 Dr Marc Ozawa is a Senior Researcher at the Research Division at NATO Defense College.
-His current research examines the role of trust in international relations, NATO-Russian relations, the geopolitics of energy, and Russian and Eurasian affairs.
+His current research examines NATO-Russian relations, hybrid conflict, and Russian and Eurasian affairs.

 He has previously held teaching, research and editorial positions at the University of Cambridge, IHS CERA, Yale University, and the Yale Journal of International Affairs.
 Marc has taught and supervised both undergraduate and graduate level students in the subjects of international relations, Russian foreign policy, and the geopolitics of energy.

 He recently co-authored and lead a multidisciplinary group on Russian-Chinese energy cooperation called, the “Power of Siberia: a pipeline good for whom?”, and co-authored a chapter with Michael Pollitt on conducting multidisciplinary research (both chapters - In Search of Good Energy Policy - from CUP).